ctmrbio/Amplicon_workflows/amplicons-overlap.rst

 ===========================================

-This is a quick guide on how to use Usearch7 to go from fastq files all the way to a table of OTUs.
-This is based chiefly on the programmes `Vsearch <https://github.com/torognes/vsearch>`_ and `Cutadapt <https://github.com/marcelm/cutadapt>`_.
-Also refer to this page for download and installation instructions.
-I'm going to assume in this manual that you can call vsearch and cutadapt simply by typing the programme names, but this depends on the folder where you have installed it, how you have named it and the folder you're in.
+This is a quick guide on how to use Usearch to go from fastq files all the way to a table of OTUs.
+This is based chiefly on the programmes `Usearch <http://drive5.com/usearch/>`_, `Vsearch <https://github.com/torognes/vsearch>`_  and `Cutadapt <https://github.com/marcelm/cutadapt>`_.
+Also refer to those pages for download and installation instructions.
+Vsearch and Usearch are very similar pieces of software and most steps can be performed equally well with one or the other, but some functionalities are exclusive to one of them, and both are needed.
+I'm going to assume in this workflow that you can call usearch, vsearch and cutadapt simply by typing the programme names, but this depends on the folder where you have installed it, how you have named it and the folder you're in.

-This guide assumes that you have overlapping reads, that is, that your forward and reverse reads overlap each other in the middle.
+I'm also assuming you have overlapping reads, that is, that your forward and reverse reads overlap each other in the 5'-end.
 If this is not the case, or if you're not sure, please refer to the amplicons_no-overlap manual.

 *Part I: filtering and merging*
 -------------------------------

 **STEP 1.
 Quality trimming and primer removal**
 	In this step, you cut off bases with low quality.
 MiSeq reads usually have good qualities.
 On the other hand, there are gonna be further quality filtering later, so there's no need to be too stringent.
-We'll also remove primer sequences and reads that do not contain the primers.
+We'll also remove primer sequences and discard reads that do not contain the primers and reads that are too short after trimming.

 The command: